CSC207-UofT/course-project-sports-agents/phase1/progress_report.md

 First, all members continued working on previous code from phase 0 to improve readibility, and reduce redundant code.
 Similar to phase 0, the group has been having regular weekly meetings outside of our practical session, which has helped all group members stay updated.

 Nazanin has worked on baseball stat manager, comparer, and predictor.
 She has also worked on DataContainer for teams and players which demonstrates some form of data persistence.
-Karim worked on the LeagueMemberManager, LeagueStorage and LeagueMember classes.
-LeagueMember and LeagueStorage are serializable, and the LeagueStorage class will also demonstrate data persistance.
-Jack continued working on the Match class, which is needed for the user to create games and make bets.
+Karim worked on the `LeagueMemberManager`, `LeagueStorage` and `LeagueMember` classes. `LeagueMember` and `LeagueStorage` are serializable, and the `LeagueStorage` class will also demonstrate data persistance.
+Jack continued working on the `Match` class, which is needed for the user to create games and make bets.
 Isaiah worked on the PlayerStat Facade classes, and the PlayerStat abstract classes.
 The Facade classes store a use case class for each sport.
-For example, the PlayerStatManagerFacade class stores HockeyPlayerStatManager, TennisPlayerStatManager, and BaseballPlayerStatManager.
-The PlayerStatManagerFacade class will call on the correct StatManager class depending on which sport the user is interested in.
+For example, the `PlayerStatManagerFacade` class stores `HockeyPlayerStatManager`, `TennisPlayerStatManager`, and `BaseballPlayerStatManager`.
+The `PlayerStatManagerFacade` class will call on the correct StatManager class depending on which sport the user is interested in.
 Vishali continued working on the TennisPlayer classes, and the PlayerStatPredictor classes, which use linear regression to make predictions for the next season.
 Samuel continued working on the TeamStat classes.
-The TeamStatManager class will report the value of a given stat for a given team.
+The `TeamStatManager` class will report the value of a given stat for a given team.
 The
-TeamStatComparer class will compare two teams and report which team had the higher value for a stat.
-Finally, the TeamStatPredictor class will report the predicted winner between two teams by comparing the teams' win rates and rank.
+`TeamStatComparer` class will compare two teams and report which team had the higher value for a stat.
+Finally, the `TeamStatPredictor` class will report the predicted winner between two teams by comparing the teams' win rates and rank.